 INNOVATORS.
 PROBLEM SOLVERS.
 EXPLORERS.

-We are ocean enthusiasts who never stop learning and developing new ways for researchers to break barriers to studying plastic pollution and biodiversity.
-We are motivated to help you uncover answers to the most challenging ocean questions to inform solutions.
+We are ocean enthusiasts who never stop learning and developing new ways for researchers to break barriers of studying plastic pollution and biodiversity.
+We are committed to helping you uncover answers to your most pressing research questions with the mission of informing solutions.

 Dean is a collaborative and compassionate leader who drives company goals and strategic partnerships and is passionate about science.
 He brings 25 years of experience in R&D, management and fundraising from the international pharma and biotech world.
 In 2005, he founded InSymbiosis, a successful Project Management and Contract Research Company (CRO) in Montreal that he sold in 2019 to Camargo.
 Dean still remains active in the pharma world through InSynchrony Ventures that he founded in 2016 and he participates on boards or active management positions in several of the investee companies.
 Dean has a BSc (Hons) in Biology and a PhD in Pharmacology from University College London.
 You can often find him scuba diving or sailing.
 Both sports gave him insight into the marine plastic pollution problem that encouraged him to pivot from human health to ocean health.